wp-plugins/wp-spamshield/readme.txt

 * Added support for Contact Form 7 and Gravity Forms to automatically protect their contact forms from spam.
 * Added support for BuddyPress to protect its registration form from spam.
 * Added improved compatibility and full support for s2Member and WP-Members to protect their registration forms from spam.
-* Added automatic anti-spam protection for almost all registration forms (even forms that we have not specifically coded the plugin for), and many other WordPress forms.
+* Added automatic antispam protection for almost all registration forms (even forms that we have not specifically coded the plugin for), and many other WordPress forms.
 * Modified the `.htaccess` file to the `wp-spamshield` directory to improve compatibility with certain branches of Apache, including IdeaWebServer.
 * Improvement to the Autoptimize compatibility fix.
 * Made various code improvements and optimizations.